Skip to content

 initial_value Optional[T]

 The initial value to store.
-Can be any type.
+Can be any type compatible with the generic type parameter.

 None